MB,ChB (New Zealand), MRCS (Edinburgh), M Med (Surgery), FAMS (Urology)

 - The Impact of Post-radical Prostatectomy Urinary Incontinence on Sexual and Orgasmic Well-being of Patients.
 Bang SL, Almallah YZ.
 Urology.
 2016 Mar; 89:1-5.

 - Artificial urinary sphincters for treating postprostatectomy incontinence: A contemporary experience from the UK.
 Serag H, Bang SL, Almallah YZ.

 - Res Rep Urol.
 2018 June 10; 63-68.

-- Developing technical expertise in robot assisted laparoscopic prostatectomy in a moderate-volume center through a proctor based team approach.
+- Developing technical expertise in robot assisted laparoscopic prostatectomy in a moderate-volume centre through a proctor-based team approach.
 Bang SL, Png KS, Yeow YY et al. J Robotic Surg.
 April 2014.